Trindade7/trindade7.github.io/projects/qmessage.md

 ---

 The app **crawls a webpage** containing famous quotes, **extracts and stores them in a json file**, then sends random quotes from the json file to a given list of phone numbers using the **twilio api**.

+To see the code visit [code on github](https://github.com/Trindade7/qmessage)